psas/procedure-book/02-LaunchTowerComputer.markdown

 layout: base
 ---

+# TODO

-TODO: * Update for use with new umbilical cable design (Ethernet, etc.)
+* Update for use with new umbilical cable design (Ethernet, etc.)
 * Validate network config tables.
+* More details on LTC software start-up.

 # Launch Day Procedures